-Advance directives are written guidelines directing future care in case an individual cannot make or communicate a medical decision.
+Advance Medical Directives are written guidelines directing future care in the case an individual cannot make or communicate a medical decision.
 The primary emphasis is usually on end of life care.
-The most common types of advance directives are Living Wills & Healthcare Powers of Attorney but others have become more prominent in recent years.
+The most common types of advance directives are Living Wills & Powers of Attorney but others have become more prominent in recent years.
 In Nebraska and Iowa, you must fill out a Living Will and a Healthcare Power of Attorney for a complete Advance Directive.

-Five wishes is a legal document that lets your family and doctor know your health care decisions and wishes and that meets legal requirements in Nebraska.
+Five Wishes is a Living Will document that lets your family and doctor know your healthcare decisions and wishes and that meets legal requirements in Nebraska and Iowa.
 The “Five Wishes” include: (1) the person you would like to make healthcare decisions on your behalf, (2) the kind of medical treatment you would want, (3) how comfortable you want to be, (4) how you want people to treat you and (5) what you want your loved ones to know.
-You can call 1-888-594-7437 for information or an online version can be found at www.agingwithdignity.org.
+You can call 1-888-594-7437 for information or an online version can be found at AgingWithDignity.org.

 Code/No Code – Do Not Resuscitate (DNR) Order